Angular2Guy/AIDocumentLibraryChat/README.md

 ## Postgresql setup
 In the runPostgresql.sh file are the commands to pull and run the Postgresql Docker image with vector extension locally.

+## OpenAI Api key
+To get the OpenAI api key you need to create a account at [https://platform.openai.com](https://platform.openai.com) and create a key in the user settings.
+That key has to be added in the [application.properties](https://platform.openai.com) at the key: 'spring.ai.openai.api-key'.
+As alternative it can be provided as the environment variable 'OPEN-API-KEY'.

 ## Setup
 Postgresql with Vector Extension 0.5.1 or newer